 Laddering

 CD laddering usually involves opening CDs of different term lengths.
-This strategy allows you to invest long-term CDs which provide higher rates of return, while having the ability to access your funds through a shorter-term CD.
+This strategy allows you to invest long-term CDs which provide higher rates of return, while having the ability to access your funds through a shorter-term CD maturing.

 Money Market Account

 Another CD alternative is a money market account, which is similar to a savings account with some added benefits.
-Money market accounts typically require minimum balances and offer rates comparable to savings accounts that can change over time.
+Money market accounts typically require minimum balances and offer rates comparable to savings accounts, which can change over time.
 While the rates may be lower than a CD, money market accounts typically allow you to withdraw and transfer your money six times per month or more.

 Emergency Fund